As an avid reader of your blog, here is a burning question I could not find.

-The process has also been ad-hoc and incohesive – I would have thought there would be some sort of structure and plan, but beyond the budget we laid out up front, there isn’t one.
-Now Homepolish has sent me an email
+The process has also been ad-hoc and incohesive – I would have thought there would be some sort of structure and plan, but beyond the budget, we laid out upfront, there isn’t one.
+So now Homepolish has sent me an email.

 Sorry to ramble.
 It’s just that I’m dying for my home to be a home instead of a storage unit, and I have so little time in the day-to-day to deal with this.
 I’m not sure if this problem is the concept of an online service in general or specifically the Homepolish-recommended designer…but regardless, it made me crystallize the problem so many of us face that you might be able to help us with –

 I guess the suggestion for the blog post is this: how can someone on some kind of a budget (doesn’t have to be crazy tight) best get design help through an online service in each of two ways: